Federal Direct Parent Loan For Undergraduate Students(PLUS)

 Purchase College's policy towards helping to reduce federal student/parent loan debt includes trying to reduce student's (or parent's) indebtedness when a student becomes overawarded after loan disbursements have been made.
 This is based on guidance from the Federal Student Aid Handbook (2014-15): Although a school isn't required to return Direct Loan, or nonfederal education loan funds that were disbursed to the borrower (either directly or by applying them to the student account) before the overaward situation occurred, the law doesn't prevent your school from returning funds that were applied to the student account if you choose to do so.

 All Federal Direct Loan funding requests, reductions, or cancellations must be completed (with all required steps) prior to the last day of the academic year; or if the student leaves the school before the last day of the academic year, then prior to the last date of the student's attendance.
+Purchase College must be given adequate time to process any late loan funding requests.

 It is our school's policy that we do not process any federal loan funding: requests, adjustments, or cancellations after: